Affordable housing in Canada: Research and observations

 Eighty per cent of Canadians are served by market-based housing, which includes individual home ownership and private rental housing.
 In the market-based housing system, individuals finance their own housing, independent of government assistance.

 A 2019 Royal Bank of Canada RBC Economics report on home affordability said that, in 9 of the 14 market areas they track, a majority of Canadian families are able to purchase an average home.
 The most affordable markets are Saint John, St. John's, Regina, Quebec City and Halifax, while the least affordable markets are Vancouver, Toronto, and Victoria.

 Statistics Canada reported that, while Canada's "real gross domestic product (GDP) per capita increased by roughly 50% between 1980 and 2005," and the workforce increased educational attainment and work experience during this same period and median earnings among the top 20% of full-time full-year employees grew by 17.9%, among those in the bottom one-fifth of the distribution median earnings decreased by 13.3%."
 Full-time full-year median earnings of Canadians edged only slightly higher from $41,348 in 1980 to $41,401 in 2005.

-In a September 2000 Toronto Star article, a University of Toronto professor, whose research focusses on housing issues and homelessness, noted that "homelessness"as a terms to describe a social problemwas rarely used before the 1980s.
-When the United Nations announced in 1981 that there would be an International Year of Shelter for the Homeless in 1987, their statement referred only to developing countries and made no mention of Canada or other countries with advanced economies.
-By 1987, academics and conferences focused on the unhoused in Canada and other the developed nations.
-According to Hulchanski, prior to the 1980s, "people in developed countries did not know what it was like to be unhoused."
-Housing was available for unmarried men in poor quality rooming houses, but they were not unhoused.